Tips for Secure File Uploads with ColdFusion

 Restrict using Web Server

 Use you should limit your uploads directory to only allow static files to be requested.
-For example on IIS you can remove the handler mappings for CF, and then use Request Filtering to limit file extensions to a specific whitelist, so that IIS will reject any request under /images/ that is not a .gif, .png, or .jpg for example.
+For example on IIS you can remove the handler mappings for CF, and then use Request Filtering to limit file extensions to a specific allowlist, so that IIS will reject any request under /images/ that is not a .gif, .png, or .jpg for example.

 Do you have any additional tips?